TomideS/CCWebsite/README.md

 A test website for Computer Camp

 NOTE: This is my first website using HTML, CSS, and JS.
-Follow me on Twitter @SacredXVV for more updates and such.
+Follow me on Twitter @SacredXV for more updates and such.